bsa-git/feathers-opcua-server/docs/tutorial/part1_getting-started/index.md

 ### Why do you need a framework.

-There was an idea to embed the implementation of the protocol **NodeOPCUA** in the framework in order to use the features of this framework, such as:
+There was an idea to embed the implementation of the library **NodeOPCUA** in the framework in order to use the features of this framework, such as:

 * Working with databases.
 * Access to data through protocols **REST API** and **Websockets**.